abhijitpai000/retail_summer_sales/report/README.md

 # Experiment: <a name="experiment"></a>

-* *Model Selection:* In order to build an interpretable model, I experimented with Linear Models, Decision Trees, and K-Nearest Neighbors, out of which I selected the family of Linear Models to explore further, as it can be summarized with an equation, apply statistical tests, and is computationally efficient.
+* *Model Selection:* In order to build an interpretable model, I experimented with Linear Models, Decision Trees, and K-Nearest Neighbors.
+Out of which I selected the family of Linear Models to explore further, as the model produces an equation to explain predictions, statistical tests can be applied, and is computationally efficient.

 * *Feature Engineering:* To extract insights for the model, I developed the following features from features available in the dataset